-Looking for green living room design ideas?
+Looking for green living room ideas?
 A dynamic and refreshing colour, green comes in many different shades, from the formal and cool sage to bright and cheerful emerald or deep and relaxing teal.
-And – green goes well with whites, creams, and greys, which are the staple colours of living room design.
-From accent furniture pieces to all-over green colour schemes, we guide you through the best ways to transform your living room with green this season.
+And green goes well with everything – whites, creams, and greys, all the staple living room colours.
+From accent furniture pieces to all-over green colour schemes, we guide you through the best ways to transform your living room with a new fave colour.

 1. Transform the room with a bright emerald wallpaper

-This living room has been decorated with Tessella wallpaper by Farrow & Ball.
+This green living room has been decorated with Tessella wallpaper by Farrow & Ball.

 2. Enliven dark grey with a green velvet sofa

-Want to see if green will work in your living room or add a focal piece of furniture in a complementing tone to a grey living room?
+Looking for green lving room ideas but don't want to go all our painting the room just in case?
+Add a focal piece of furniture in a green hue that compliments your current space.
 Start with a green armchair or sofa, which will add a subtle, softening contrast to darker or neutral shades.

 3. Cheer up a north-facing room with an intense green

-Find out more about how to design a north-facing living room in our guide.
+Find out more about how to make a dark room brighter in our guide.

 4. Create a neutral palette with muted greens

-If you prefer a neutral decorating scheme, go for muted green shades such as sage or mossy green.
+If you prefer a neutral decorating scheme, but still like the idea of going for a green living room, go for muted green shades such as sage or mossy green.
 If in doubt, pick shades that lean more towards grey or blue for a more understated effect.
 Again, these tones of green look wonderful matched with greys.

-5. Keep the room light with a pale, patterned wallpaper
+5. Keep a green living room light with a pale wallpaper

-We have more statement living room wallpaper ideas if you love this look.
+We have more statement living room wallpaper ideas over in our gallery if you love this look.

 This is not an absolute rule by any means, but cool greens tend to be suitable for creating a smart, formal design scheme.
 This traditional living room benefits from a cool green shade that's brighter than sage, but less demanding than a bright emerald.